Noble intentions; deadly results

 It's not uncommon for wintering deer to eat themselves to death despite having reserves of fat.
 The deer pictured above died after overeating from the pile of corn shown in the photo's background.
 Supplemental feeding can result in enterotaxaemia, a fatal disease commonly called grain overload.

-Supplemental feeding closely congregating animals that would otherwise feed apart on natural foods.
-Tight concentrations of deer and elk, for example, dramatically increase the odds that an infected animal will spread Chronic Wasting Disease, bovine tuberculosis or brucellosis via nose-to-nose contact, eating feed contaminated by another animal's disease-carrying saliva or inhaling bacteria.
+Supplemental feeding can closely congregate animals that would otherwise feed apart on natural foods.
+Tight concentrations of deer and elk, for example, dramatically increase the odds that an infected animal will spread chronic wasting disease, bovine tuberculosis or brucellosis via nose-to-nose contact as it eats feed contaminated by another animal's disease-carrying saliva or inhaling bacteria or prions left behind.

 Supplemental feeding often draws animals away from their natural feeding and bedding areas to locations where they create traffic accidents.